oymotion/SynchroniSDKPython/README.md

 result = sensorProfile.setParam("NEUCIR_APP_CONTROL", "OPEN")   # OPEN / CLOSE / STOP

 result = sensorProfile.setParam("DEBUG_BLE_DATA_PATH", "d:/temp/test.bin")
-# set the bin export path: the session's raw BLE capture is recorded in the system
+# set the bin export path: the session's raw BLE capture (bin) is exported to
-# temp directory and copied to this location on stopDataNotification / disconnect;
+# this location on stopDataNotification / disconnect.
-# "True" exports to {DeviceName}_data_YYYYMMDD_HHMMSS.bin in the SDK log directory
+# "True" exports to a default bin file in the SDK log directory
 # (see setLogPath; disabled when file output is off), "False" or "" disables
-# export (the temp bin is just deleted).
+# export.
 # please give an absolute path and make sure it is valid and writeable by yourself

 result = sensorProfile.setParam("DEBUG_LOG_PATH", "True")
-# enable this profile's log file: {DeviceName}_log_YYYYMMDD_HHMMSS.txt in the SDK
+# enable this profile's log file in the SDK log directory (see setLogPath),
-# log directory (see setLogPath), or pass an absolute custom path instead of "True";
+# or pass an absolute custom path instead of "True";
 # "False" or "" disables it.
-The profile log contains only this profile's logs plus
+The profile log contains only this profile's logs;
-# the bleak/bumble logs related to its current connection; all other (common) logs
-# go to the controller log.
+# all other (common) logs go to the controller log.
 # getParam("DEBUG_LOG_PATH") returns the current log file path ("" when disabled).
 ```